 Sessions are built on a mix of presentations and illustrative case study discussions to introduce practical aspects of the implementation of RP actions.
 Leadership and stakeholder engagement skills are deliberated as an undercurrent of the more technical aspects of these topics.

-This course is aimed at mid-career experts with relevant education and ideally three to five years of work experience in the field of radiological protection.
+This course is aimed at early- to mid-career experts with relevant education and ideally three to five years of work experience in the field of radiological protection.
 Applications from junior experts or PhD or Post-doc students, with advanced knowledge in the field of RP, can be considered.

 IRPS participants may hold positions at government ministries, regulatory authorities, research institutions, nuclear fuel cycle industries or other industrial or medical sectors, where their jobs include providing policy and practical level advice on RP matters.